statnet/network/revdep/cran.md

 ## revdepcheck results

-We checked 88 reverse dependencies (79 from CRAN + 9 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 103 reverse dependencies (93 from CRAN + 10 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 19 new problems
  * We failed to check 1 packages